GunikaNagpal/alzheimers-huntingtons-ml/README.md

 📌 Overview

-This repository implements a bioinformatics + machine learning pipeline to classify brain samples into Alzheimer’s Disease (AD), Huntington’s Disease (HD), and Controls using the GSE33000 microarray gene expression dataset.
+This repository implements a bioinformatics + machine learning pipeline to classify brain samples into Alzheimer’s Disease (AD), Huntington’s Disease (HD), and Controls using the GSE33000 gene expression dataset.

 The project demonstrates how to go from raw GEO data → preprocessing → feature selection → model training → evaluation with plots and metrics.